tommybobbins/studious-octo-goggles/vpc.md

 - Define IP addresses for Google APIs/Services/Services in your own VPC
 - Private Service Connect Endpoint
 Access Service provider in another VPC (e.g. your own API endpoints in another VPC)

+## Cloud VPN

+- Uses IPSec VPN, traffic is encrypted
+- Classic (99.9%, single IP, static or BGP) or HA VPN (99.99%, two external IPs, BGP only)

+## Cloud Interconnect and Direct Peering

+### Cloud Interconnect

+- Extends on premise network to Google Cloud
+- High availability, low latency.
+- Dedicated and Partner.

+Dedicated is a direct physical connection between on-prem and Google's network.
+Large volume of data.
+Typically less expensive than purchasing more bandwidth.
+It is hosted in a common co-location facility where Google has a presence.

+Partner interconnect - telecom provider has connection to colo, allows on-premise to Google via the partners network.

+## Direct Peering

+Peering connection between your network and Google's network.
+Exists outside of Google Cloud.
+Is often used when accessing Google workspace applications.
+Recommended way to connect to Google Cloud is with a Dedicated Interconnect or Partner Interconnect not using Direct Peering.

+## Cloud CDN

+Global distribution of content, optimised for last mile performance.
+Serve content closest to the user.
+It is built on External HTTPs load balancing.

+### Load balancing

+- Regional or
+- Global load balancing (all external).
+Premium tier networking
+- External or
+- Internal
+- Traffic Type
+- Network service tier (High performance networking versus standard, uses Google's network)
+- Standard tier uses public internet.

+### Global load balancers
+ - External HTTPs.
+ - TCP Proxy. - External
+ - SSL Proxy (for non HTTPS traffic). - External

+### Regtional load balancers

+- Internal HTTPs
+- Internal UDP/TCP
+- External UDP/TCP

+## Service directory

+Publish, discover and connect to services in the cloud.
+Changes are tracked, manual addresses don't need adding to DNS.